grzesieku401/photographyhtml/readme.md

-This is photography site created with Html and Css just to practice :)
+This is photography site created with Html and Css just to practice website creating and github using :)